faceyspacey/redux-first-router/README.md

 in terms of *state*.
 It makes your life simpler.
 It makes your code cleaner and easier to understand.
 It gives you the best control
 React + Redux has to offer when it comes to optimizing rendering for animations.

-What about all the code splitting features stuff Next.js has to offer?
+What about all the code splitting features Next.js has to offer?
 > They certainly crush it when it comes to code splitting.
 There's no doubt about it.
 But check out their Redux example where it seems to have a different `store` per page.
 That's greatly complicates how you will use Redux.
 If your app is very page-like, great--but we think the whole purpose of tools like React and Redux is to build *"apps"* not *pages*.
 The hallmark of an app is seamless animated transitions where you forget you're on a specific page.
 You need full control of rendering to do that at the highest level. `shouldComponentUpdate`, pure functions and [reselect](https://github.com/reactjs/reselect) will be your best friend.
 Everything else gets in the way.
+And of course **Pure Redux Router** stays out of the way.
+Straightup, let us know if you think we nailed it or what we're missing.
+Feel free to use github issues.